ccswbs/UoGd7-Training/taxonomies.md

 * **Description (Optional)** - Description of the term (this item may be used by some modules and feeds but is not required).

-To view or manage the terms of each vocabulary, click on its `list terms` link in `Structure -> Taxonomies`.
+To view or manage the terms of each vocabulary:

+1. Navigate to `Structure -> Taxonomies`
+2. Click on its `list terms` link
+3. On the `list terms` page you can edit each term by clicking the `edit` link.
+On the edit term page you have several choices:
+-   You must assign your term a name as a “nameless term” does not exist.
+-   You can delete a term altogether.

 On the `list terms` page you can edit each term by clicking the `edit` link.
 You can delete a term from the edit page.

+### Filtering with Taxonomies

+The taxonomy filter is designed to assist narrowing down taxonomy listings to find topics that are tagged by multiple terms.